Irish red ale: History

-This style of ale was available only in Ireland until the 1960s, when Smithwick's began actively pursuing foreign markets.
-The company was acquired by Guinness in 1965 and the brand was relaunched, alongside other now discontinued beers brewed by Smithwick's, such as 'Time ale' and 'Time barley wine'.
+The company was acquired by Guinness in 1965 and the current brand was launched, replacing other now discontinued beers brewed by Smithwick's, such as 'Time ale' and 'Time barley wine'.
 In 1987, Guinness developed an export-only brand of Smithwick's known as Kilkenny, which has since evolved into its own distinct variant, with a redder colour, more bitter taste and foamier head.

-While "Irish ale" had been brewed for centuries, the term "Irish red ale" was rarely, if ever, used in Ireland.
+While ale had been brewed for centuries in Ireland, the term "Irish red ale" was rarely, if ever, used in Ireland.
 It was popularised in the United States to describe a style of reddish-amber ale that has its roots in Ireland.
 In 1981, Coors licensed Killian's Irish Red from Heineken France, which became one of the top selling specialty beer brands in the United States.
 Killian's Irish Red, which is actually an amber lager, popularised the name "Irish red ale" to such an extent that the term was imported back into Ireland by many craft brewers as a classification.

 In 2013, the Smithwick's brewery in Kilkenny was finally closed and all brewing moved to St. James's Gate in Dublin.
-In order to keep the tradition of Kilkenny brewing alive, descendants of both the Smithwick and Sullivan families opened a new brewery in Kilkenny and relaunched the Sullivan's brand in 2016.
+In order to keep the tradition of Kilkenny brewing alive, descendants of both the Smithwick and Sullivan families opened a new brewery in Kilkenny in 2016 and relaunched the Sullivan's brand, which had been discontinued in 1918.
+Sullivan's claims it can trace it's lineage to a brewery on James's Street in 1702, which would make it the oldest branded red ale.